-Hola!
-My name is Jessica Esmeralda Alegria.
-I began my time with Canadian Roots Exchange as a Saskatoon Youth Reconciliation Leader in 2015 and am now staff in the Saskatoon office.
-Having been born in Texas to Salvadorean refugees and raised in Saskatoon, I describe myself as a mixed Indigenous woman who occupies various cultural spaces at once.
-I am in my final year of the Regional and Urban Planning program at the University of Saskatchewan, something that has fostered my interest in community-building, and am passionate about mental health issues, refugee and immigrant rights, and conservation of culture and heritage.
-I’m very excited to be working for an organization that demonstrates such faith in the youth of Turtle Island and that recognizes the legitimacy and power of lived experiences.
+Hello, my name is jessica alegria and I am a Program Officer for Canadian Roots Exchange in Saskatoon.
+Having been born in Texas to undocumented El Salvadorean refugees, raised on Treaty 6 territory, and having mixed Pipil/Lenca and Spanish ancestry, I identify as a Mestiza woman who occupies various cultural spaces at once.
+I am passionate and interested in culture, education, refugee and BIPOC experiences in settler colonial spaces, mental wellness, community, and family.
+I’m also very grateful to work for an organization that demonstrates faith in youth, recognizes the legitimacy and strength of lived experiences, and educates and engages in complicated dialogues about power and colonialism.
 When not working I can be found spending quality time with family and friends, watching movies, being an aunty, and cuddling my miniature dachshund, Science.

 Tansi, my name is Max FineDay, and I’m from the Sweetgrass First Nation in Treaty Six Territory, Saskatchewan.
 Coming from a mixed Norwegian-Nehiyaw family, reconciliation between Indigenous & non-Indigenous peoples has been something I’ve understood to be crucial for not only my families, or community, but Canada as a whole.
 I’ve spent time working on youth leadership development initiatives and projects that help move Canada toward reconciliation.
 Most recently, I worked as Advisor and Intergovernmental Relations Coordinator working with the National Chief of the Assembly of First Nations.
 Before that, I served two terms as President of the University of Saskatchewan Students’ Union.
 I served as a board member for Canadian Roots Exchange between 2014 and 2016, and began serving as Co-Executive Director in August 2016.

-Tansi, Kisihko Pisiw Iskwew nisihkahson.
-Hello, my Cree name is Thunder Angel Woman.
-I was born and raised on Treaty Six territory.
+Tansi, I was born and raised on Treaty Six territory.
 I am a Plains Cree (y-dialect) from Pelican Lake First Nation.
 I am a mother of three beautiful daughters and have graduated with my B.Ed from the University of Saskatchewan.
 I also hold a Community Services Addictions Counselling Certificate from the Saskatchewan Indian Institute of Technologies.
-I am very new to CRE, and have actually just begun in January of 2016.
-I am loving how this job is helping me connect with people and how it is allowing me to hear people’s stories.
+I started working for CRE in January of 2016, when the Saskatoon office officially openned.
+I am loving how this job is helping me connect with youth across Canada and how it is allowing me to hear people’s stories.
 I believe that telling our stories and listening to other people’s stories is one of the ways we can heal, learn from each other and begin moving forward on Turtle Island.
-Counselling is a passion of mine and my goal, one day, is to have my Masters in School and Counselling Psychology.
-I have actually gone out and taught for 3 years around my home community and am just returning to Saskatoon.
-I have always enjoyed the diversity of people living in Saskatoon and will enjoy being part of CRE’s aim at building bridges between Indigenous and non-indigenous people here and in communities nearby.
+I have always enjoyed the diversity of people living in Saskatoon and enjoy being part of CRE’s aim at building bridges between Indigenous and non-indigenous people.
 Hi-hiy Thank-you